LuukasOtero/youtube-dl-for-windows/README.md

 # DESCRIPTION

 **youtube-dl** is a command-line program for download videos from YouTube.com.
 It requires the Python interpreter, version 2.6, 2.7, or 3.2+, and it is not platform specific.
 This project is focused on Windows, but on the [Official GitHub](https://github.com/ytdl-org/youtube-dl), you will find it for Linux and macOS.
-It is released into the public domain, which means that you can modify it, redistribute it, or use it however you want.
+It is released to the public domain, which means you can modify it, redistribute it or use it however you like.

 # PYTHON INSTALLATION